Modal Verification Patterns for Systems Software: Background on Modal Logics for Programs, and Low-Level Systems Software

 \section{Background on Modal Logics for Programs, and Low-Level Systems Software}

-This section briefly recalls related concepts from modal logic of particular relevance to our taxonomy, which should be familiar but benefit from fixing notation (Section \ref{sec:modalbackground}), and enough general background on the systems software concepts organized by our taxonomy for the connections to modalities to be clear (Section \ref{sec:background}).
+This section briefly recalls related concepts from modal logic of particular relevance to our taxonomy (Section \ref{sec:modalbackground}), and enough general background on the systems software concepts organized by our taxonomy for the connections to modalities to be clear (Section \ref{sec:background}).